Joe Adcock: Early life

-Playing career
+Baseball career

+As player

-He was signed by the Cincinnati Reds, however Ted Kluszewski had a firm hold on the team's first base slot.
+He was signed by the Cincinnati Reds; however, All-Star slugger Ted Kluszewski had a firm hold on the team's first base slot.
 Adcock played in left field from 1950 to 1952, but was extremely unhappy, demanding a trade, which he received.

-His first season with the Milwaukee Braves was capped by a mammoth home run into the center-field bleachers at the Polo Grounds on April 29, 1953, a feat which had never been done before and would only be accomplished twice more, by Hank Aaron and Lou Brock.
+His first season with the Milwaukee Braves was capped by a mammoth home run into the center-field bleachers at the Polo Grounds on April 29, 1953, a feat which had never been done before in an official MLB game and would only be accomplished twice more, by Hank Aaron and Lou Brock.